top of page

 Unfortunately, this strategy is counterproductive.
 Before you know it, tongue root tension becomes part of your habit as a singer or speaker; you are left with a tight sensation under your chin and wondering why voicing feels so effortful.

-A very brief overview of the tongue
+A brief overview of the tongue

 Five signs of tongue root tension